William & Josephine — Children Page last updated:

 Family surnames: Bell, Benitz, Le Bas, Mohr-Bell, Pryor, Roberts, & Watt.

 Born 2 July, 1856.
-Charlie grew up in California; he was 11 when the family moved to Oakland, 18 when he arrived in Argentina.
-Always of weak constitution, ill since 1870, he collapsed after attempting to lift a heavy pump part when on a routine 30 km. trip for supplies to Cañada de Gomez.
+Charley (sometimes: Charlie) grew up in California; he was 11 when the family moved to Oakland, 18 when he arrived in Argentina.
+Of a weak constitution, ill since 1870, he collapsed after attempting to lift a heavy pump part when on a routine 30 km. trip for supplies to Cañada de Gómez.
 He lay down to rest in the railroad station master’s home and died there that day, 12 April, 1877, just 20 years old.
 He’s buried at “La California”.

 Alfred — Alfred Alexander Benitz (1859-1937)

 Born 15 June, 1859.
 Alfred was a child of 8 when the family moved to Oakland, only 15 upon arrival in Argentina, 17 when his father died.
 He essentially grew up at “La California”.
 A bachelor most of his life, Alfred was a successful rancher and big game hunter (Argentina, Yukon 1908, African safari 1910).
-In 1884, aged 24, he established a camp at Laguna Yacaré; in 1889 he moved to estancia “Los Palmares” (rented from the Santa Fé Land Co.), managing it for Benitz Hermanos until 1904.
+In 1884, aged 24, he established a camp (ranch) for the family at Laguna Yacaré; he was evicted in 1889, establishing a new estancia “Los Palmares” (rented from the Santa Fé Land Co.); it became his enterprise when Benitz Hermanos split; he bought it in 1904.
 His part of estancia “La California” he named “Las Tijeras”.
-In 1909 he added to it the neighbouring “Las Tres Lagunas” — filling its halls with his hunting trophies.
-In 1917 he bought “Campo Winter” in the Chaco (expanding it in 1927, 1932, and 1937).
-In 1915, at the age of 55, he married Olga Blanche Horner.
-They had no children of their own but raised three of Olga’s brother’s children whom she adopted after Alfred’s death.
+In 1909 he added to it the neighbouring estancia “Las Tres Lagunas” — filling its halls with his hunting trophies.
+In 1917 he bought “Campo Winter” in the Chaco province (expanding it in 1927, 1932, and 1937).
+In 1915, at the age of 55, he married Olga Blanche Horner (aka: “Chiti”).
+They had no children of their own.
+Olga raised two of her brother’s children - and adopted them after Alfred’s death.
 Uncle Alfred outlived all his siblings becoming the family patriarch, councelor, and banker.
-He died at the age of 78 on 17 September, 1937, at “Las Tres Lagunas”.
+He died at the age of 78 on 17 September, 1937 at “Las Tres Lagunas”.
 Diminutive Auntie Olga, the family battle-axe, received an OBE for her support of the British war effort during WW-II.
-She was 87 years old when she died on 4 February, 1963, at “El Rincon”, and is buried beside Uncle Alfred at “La California”.
+She was 87 years old when she died on 4 February, 1963, at “El Rincon”, and is buried next to Uncle Alfred at “La California”.

 Site content: Many pages: including photos, a full biography, estancia day-books, maps, personal diaries of his many trips.